ADDag-src/ADDag-src/README.md

 - **HTML/CSS** - styling and layout for PySide6 widgets

 ## Interests
+- Linux, open‑source software, and the community that builds and shapes it
-I’m interested in Linux, cybersecurity, and IT in general.
-I like understanding how things work.
+- Cybersecurity, networking, and IT as a whole, I like understanding the tech we rely on every day
+- Gaming and game development, especially the smaller more creative indie side of things
+- I enjoy optimising systems and workflows, and it’s a big part of how I approach things

 ## Featured Project
 **GIF Maker** - A desktop app for creating GIFs and WebM/MP4 clips with a clean UI and a focus on being simple yet versatile.